- Solar advice hub

 Solar Together Kent

-Solar Together is an initiative that helps residents in a specific location secure a sizable discount on their solar installations through collective buying.
+Solar Together helps residents and business owners in a specific area to secure a discount on their solar installations through collective buying.

 You can take part in Solar Together if you’re a homeowner, small or medium-sized business owner, or tenant – as long as you have your landlord's permission.